Dr Russell Sandberg

 Law and Religion

 First, my research has focused upon the study of Law and Religion, working at Cardiff's Centre for Law and Religion.
 This has included exploring the emerging legal framework concerning religion examining how human rights, discrimination and criminal laws interact with religion.
 My work has also analysed how religion is defined legally and constitutional laws governing Church-State relations throughout Europe.
 My work has contended that the significant legal changes that have occurred in the twenty-first century means that Law and Religion now exists as as an academic sub-discipline like Family Law or Sports Law.
-This was the focus of my book Law and Religion (Cambridge University Press, 2011) and the edited work Law and Religion: Critical Concepts in Law (Routledge, 2017).
-I am convenor of the Law and Religion Scholars Network (LARSN) and Managing Editor of the ICLARS Series on Law and Religion, published by Routledge.
+This was the focus of my book Law and Religion (Cambridge University Press, 2011), the edited work Law and Religion: Critical Concepts in Law (Routledge, 2017) and the forthcoming edited collection on ‘Leading Works in Law and Religion’.
+I am Managing Editor of the ICLARS Series on Law and Religion, published by Routledge.

 - R Sandberg and N Doe, 'The Strange Death of Blasphemy' (2008) Modern Law Review 71 (6) , pp. 971-986